What is Cost-Benefit Principle?

 - People generally are under the impression as if they are comparing the relevant costs and benefits.

-- Critics of this approach often object that people don’t really compute costs and associated benefits when taking a decision.
+- Critics of this approach often object that people don’t compute costs and associated benefits when making a decision.

-This has been a guide to what is Cost-Benefit Principle and its definition.
-Here we discuss the principles of Cost-Benefit with practical examples and its important notes.
+This article has been a guide to what is Cost-Benefit Principle and its definition.
+Here we discuss the principles of Cost-Benefit with practical examples and its essential notes.
 You can learn more about from the following articles –